 A building with more than four units is considered by most lenders to be commercial real estate and thus, requiring a commercial real estate loan, which has a very different set of loan terms than a residential loan.

 A triplex, because it has fewer than five units (as does a duplex and a fourplex) qualifies for a residential mortgage loan.
 Buildings with five or more units will almost always be financed with a commercial loan.

 Typically, a commercial loan will have a shorter amortization and the loan is based more heavily on the property’s net operating income, while a residential loan is based more heavily on the creditworthiness of the applicant.

-A real estate investor buying a multi-family property can get either a residential or a commercial loan.
-It can be advantageous for a real estate investor to get a residential loan versus a commercial loan whenever possible.
-A residential loan usually has a lower interest rate and a residential loan typically has a longer loan term than a commercial loan.
-Even if an investor isn’t interested in a long-term loan, planning to pay off a residential loan early, they can still finance the deal with a 30-year loan and pay it off whenever they like.
+A real estate investor buying a multifamily property can get either a residential or a commercial loan, but it can be advantageous for a real estate investor to get a residential loan versus a commercial loan whenever possible.
+A residential loan usually has a lower interest rate and a longer loan term than a commercial loan.
+Even if an investor is not interested in a long-term loan and they are planning to pay off a residential loan early, they can still finance the deal with a 30-year loan and pay it off whenever they like.
 This offers more flexibility.

 A triplex is similar to a duplex, only that it has three units (or floors) in one residential structure.
 Units do not need to be side-by-side; the building can have three floors, with one unit occupying each.
 Some triplexes also have a back-to-back configuration or top-to-bottom.
 Regardless of the arrangement of the units, triplexes have a common structure.
 They can be either bought as a single-family property that was later divided into three units, or they were bought and/or built precisely for that purpose.